Global and Local Center for Mental Health Disparities

 Michelle Durham, MD, MPH

-Examples of current global work:
+Examples of our current global work include:

 - Ethiopia – Addis Ababa University (AAU), Dept. of Psychiatry